on saleNoodler's Manjiro Nakahama Whaleman's Sepia - 4.5oz Bottled Ink with Free Charlie Pen

 Which pens can accept this ink?
 8EDA1617-F73A-4DAF-8245-6D2BF4ABEB7B

 Any of these fountain pens will work with bottled ink.
 Typically, as long as the pen can be filled with a converter, has a built-in filling mechanism like a piston, or can be eyedropper-filled, it can accept bottled ink.
+You can also refill an empty ink cartridge from bottled ink using an ink syringe.

-We do not accept returns for ink that has been used.
-Otherwise, we accept returns on unused ink products for up to 30 days from purchase.
+We accept returns for up to 30 days from purchase.
 You can read all our Return Policies here.

 To initiate a return, please submit a request at the Return Portal.
 Our Customer Care team might reach out to you for more information.